AmaniAbri/Neural-Network-for-structured-data/README.md

 # Hello 👋
 # ML for structured data
-A machine learning toolkit dedicated to time-series data analysis in Python.
+A machine learning model dedicated to time-series data analysis in Python.

 ## Describtion
  Tenorflow is used to create ANN model.